Richard Wittschiebe Hand: Partners

+Carol Richard, founder of the firm, has been providing professional services since 1980 as a project designer and project manager for numerous project types and sizes.

+Janice Wittschiebe has been providing professional services since 1980 as a project designer, project manager and principal for large multi-faceted projects.

+Peter Hand has provided professional architecture services in the southeast since 1973.
+He served as principal of Hand Design Studio, and consulting principal of Richard Wittschiebe Hand.

-William (Bill) Polk, AIA, LEED AP, CSI has provided professional expertise in all phases of planning, design, production and contract administration for a variety of project types, including medical facilities, education, single and multi-family housing, and institutional including kitchen and assembly design and military facilities since 1984.
-He is especially talented at project management, working well with owners, user groups and consultants to gain the most from prescribed budgets through creative consideration of options.
+William (Bill) Polk has provided professional expertise in all phases of planning, design, production and contract administration for a variety of project types, including medical facilities, education, single and multi-family housing, and institutional including kitchen and assembly design and military facilities since 1984.

-Technology and Sustainable Design
+Technology and sustainable design

-RWH utilizes ArchiCAD BIM 3D modeling software on 8-core Apple MacPro workstations for architectural projects, and was one of the first firms in Atlanta to implement a BIM design system in 1989, and the first in Atlanta to use ArchiCAD.
-RWH is also one of the few architecture firms in Atlanta to use Apple Macintosh workstations.
-Each workstation has access to the BIM server where realtime collaborative design and document production occurs.
-In addition, Ross Street House, the first LEED-Platinum home in the state of Wisconsin, was designed by RWH using entirely ArchiCAD.
-Over 90% of the staff are LEED Accredited Professionals (LEED AP).
+RWH utilized ArchiCAD BIM 3D modeling software on 8-core Apple MacPro workstations for architectural projects, and was one of the first firms in Atlanta to implement a BIM design system in 1989, and the first in Atlanta to use ArchiCAD.
+RWH was also one of the few architecture firms in Atlanta to use Apple Macintosh workstations.
+Each workstation had access to the BIM server where realtime collaborative design and document production occurred.
+In addition, RWH designed Ross Street House, the first LEED-Platinum home in the state of Wisconsin, using entirely ArchiCAD.
+Over 90% of the staff were LEED Accredited Professionals (LEED AP).

-Notable Projects

-American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE), Atlanta, Georgia.
+ASHRAE headquarters

-In 2006, the ASHRAE headquarters building in Atlanta, Georgia underwent planning and development for the renewal of their 35000 sqft office building.
+In 2006, the headquarters building of the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) in Atlanta, Georgia underwent planning and development for the renewal of their 35000 sqft office building.
 ASHRAE hired Richard Wittschiebe Hand as the architecture firm.
 The finished building achieved a LEED-Platinum rating by the USGBC.
 The building renovation/addition includes a new training center, meeting and education spaces, a technical library, offices, a loading area and bulk storage.

 One of the most innovative components in the building's design is an extensive measurement and verification system that monitors and measures electricity, energy consumption, water use, and local weather conditions in real-time.
 This monitoring was essential to ASHRAE's "walk the walk" theme by proving the tangible and financial benefits of green design.
 The data is available to national and international members through internet-based programs.